KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 > The p value and false discovery rate are often set as 0.05 for precision.

-> In finding of regulatory sequence such as enhancer, the position of peaks called by MACS2 could be compared with that of promoter and transcription start site for validation.[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4110711/)
+> In finding of regulatory sequence such as enhancer, the position of peaks called by MACS2 could be compared with that of promoter and transcription start site for validation <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4110711/">[5]</a>.

 ***2. Motif Discovery:***